skynetigor/Intercepting/README.md

 # Intercepting
-Adding supporting of  intercepting for Microsoft.Extension.DependencyInjection and MethodArgsValidation.
+It adds supporting of intercepting for Microsoft.Extension.DependencyInjection.

-As interceptors is used Castle.DynamicProxy Interceptors.
+As interceptors are used Castle.DynamicProxy Interceptors.

 # DI.Intercepting.Core
 In order to create service through interceptor you need to register it in ServiceCollection.